cabforum/smime/SBR.md

 * If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional title of a regulated profession in the`Subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

-6. **From a verified legal opinion**

-Evidence for individual identity attributes MAY be verified using a Verified Legal Opinion.

 #### 3.2.4.2 Validation of individual identity